l1h2/line_follower/README.md

 ### Key Components

+1. **Battery**

+   This module monitors the battery voltage and provides functions to read the battery level.
+It uses an `ADC` (Analog to Digital Converter) to read the voltage level and can operate on demand or periodically, depending on the mode selected.
+The battery level can be used to adjust the motor speed and ensure consistent performance, as well as to determine when the battery needs to be recharged.
+It can be found in [battery](include/battery) and [battery](src/battery).

-1. **HAL (Hardware Abstraction Layer)**
+2. **HAL (Hardware Abstraction Layer)**

    Located in [hal](include/hal) and [hal](src/hal), this module interacts with `AVR` registers and hardware components such as motors and `IR` sensors, separating hardware-specific code from the main logic.
-It provides functions to read sensor data, control motors, manage `PWM` signals, control timers, and interact with `USART`.
+It provides functions to read sensor data, control motors, manage `PWM` signals, setup the `ADC`, control timers, and interact with `USART`.

-2. **Logger**
+3. **Logger**

    The logger module, found in [logger](include/logger) and [logger](src/logger), uses `USART` for debugging and diagnostics.
 It provides functions to print sensor states, errors, and other runtime information.
 Can be enabled/disabled by setting the `DEBUG_MODE` macro in [config.h](include/config.h).
+The logger module also contains all the serial messages sent for the control and monitoring protocol used by the robot, which can be used to communicate with the robot via `Bluetooth` or `USART`.
+This allows for remote control and monitoring of the robot's state and performance.

-3. **PID Controller**
+4. **PID Controller**

    The `PID` controller, implemented in [pid](include/pid) and [pid](src/pid), calculates motor speed adjustments based on sensor data to keep the robot on the line.
 It error functions based on sensor data to calculate the error values to be used in the `PID` controller.
 The `PID` controller uses the error values to calculate the motor speed adjustments, which are then sent to the motor driver circuit through the actuator logic.
+This is split into two main PID controllers, one that uses all `PID` terms to determine the delta speed of each motor, and another that uses `P` implemented as a brake factor and `FF` (feedforward) terms to determine the base speed of the motors.
+This allows for safer turns and more precise control on mapped environments.

+5. **Receiver**

+   Similar to the logger module, the receiver module, located in [receiver](include/receiver) and [receiver](src/receiver), uses `USART` for communication with the robot.
+It provides functions to receive commands and data from a remote device, such as a smartphone or computer.
+This allows for remote control of the robot, as well as monitoring of its state and performance.
+The receiver module also contains all the serial messages sent for the control and monitoring protocol used by the robot, which can be used to communicate with the robot via `Bluetooth` or `USART`.
+This allows for remote control and monitoring of the robot's state and performance.
+Can be especially useful for mapping the track and calibrating `PID` parameters.

+6. **State Machine**

+   This is the main module that manages the robot's states and transitions.
+It controls the robot's behavior and is responsible for managing the entire operation.
+It controls `PID` and `PWM` configurations, as well as interacts with all actuator modules, to determine the robot's behavior.
+The state machine is implemented in [state_machine](include/state_machine) and [state_machine](src/state_machine).
+It has the following states:

+   - `INIT`: The robot is initializing and setting up the system.
+   - `IDLE`: The robot is idle and waiting for commands.
+   - `RUNNING`: The robot is operating according to the selected RUNNING_MODE.
+   - `STOPPED`: The robot has stopped and is cleaning up resources to restart operations.
+   - `ERROR`: The robot has encountered an error and is in a safe state.

-4. **Timer**
+7. **Timer**

    The timer module, located in [timer](include/timer) and [timer](src/timer), manages system time and provides helper functions for time-based operations.
-It uses an `8-bit` timer since the `16-bit` timer is already in use for the `PWM` signal generation, and uses a precision of 100 ms (1 decisecond) to establish a balance between precision control and number of interrupts needed for the timer to work.
-It also uses a `16-bit` variable to store the system time, so it has a maximum value of `65,535` deciseconds (~`1.82` hours) before overflow.
-The clock time precision has been measured experimentally to have a `-0.006%` error, which is negligible for the purposes of this project.
+It uses an `8-bit` timer since the `16-bit` timer is already in use for the `PWM` signal generation, and uses a precision of 1ms to establish a balance between precision control and number of interrupts needed for the timer to work.
+It also uses a `32-bit` variable to store the system time, which allows for a maximum time of 49 days before the timer overflows.
+This is done to allow for more precise control of the robot, as well as to offload heavy calculations to different frames, providing for more efficient use of the CPU.

-5. **Vision**
+8. **Vision**

    The vision module, found in [vision](include/vision) and [vision](src/vision), processes sensor data to detect environmental characteristics such as line markers, curves, and crossings.
 It uses the `IR` sensors to try and determine pre-define environmental characteristics based on expectations of the robot's behavior.